Share this post

 • They don’t like temperature fluctuations.
 While it won’t hurt them, it may cause the flesh to deteriorate and become mealy.

-• They easily damage when handled roughly, avoid dropping the cases or stacking too much weight on top.
+• They easily damage when handled roughly, so avoid dropping the cases or stacking too much weight on top.

 • They produce ethylene.
 Keep them away from sensitive items.

-Honeydew and Watermelon tips
+Honeydew and Watermelon Tips

 • Honeydews and watermelons are both ethylene sensitive, so keep them apart in storage to prolong their respective shelf lives.